 - Once all diapers have been thoroughly cleaned, it’s time to rinse.
 Rinsing is very important because the detergent can easily build up when you wash cloth diapers by hand.
-This can irritate baby’s skin or even make them less absorbent.
+This can irritate a baby’s skin or even make them less absorbent.

 - Empty the bucket and get fresh water.
-Rub together or “plunge” just like you did to wash them.
+Rub them together or “plunge” just like you did to wash them.
 Most of the time, it will take two rinsing cycles when hand washing.
 Just make sure there is no sudsy water left when you ring them out.

-- Take the diapers out of the water, squeeze them until they do not have any more water coming out of them.
+- Take the diapers out of the water, and squeeze them until they do not have any more water coming out of them.

 - Dry your cloth diapers